This page tells you what Ontario’s Not-for-Profit Corporations Act (ONCA) says about your board and members’ meetings.

 Along with a notice of the meeting, you need to give members the text of any special resolutions that will be voted on at the meeting.
 You must also give them enough detail about the special resolution so that they can understand it and decide whether or not they support it.
 (Section 55).

-You must also send members your financial statements, or a summary of them, at least 21 days before your annual meeting (Section 84).
-The regulations may change this rule, but the government hasn’t published them yet.
+You must also send members your financial statements, or a summary of them, at least 5 days before your annual meeting (Section 84).

 You have to follow what your bylaws say about how you give notice to members about meetings (section 196).
-If your bylaws don’t say anything, then you may give notice in person or to the last address you have on record for that member.
+If your bylaws don’t say anything, then you may give notice in person or to the last address you have on record for that member by prepaid mail, personal delivery, or electronically.

 You have to send notice to all the following individuals or organizations (Section 55):